-It only costs you $9.99 per month to get access to Squibler.
+It's free to use Squibler.
 Not sure if it is right for you?
 Give it a try.
-It comes with a 10-days free trial that will let you fully explore it.

 The major features and benefits of using Squibler are discussed below.

 Squibler allows you to take and store notes for your project.

 Notes can be anything from random brainstorming to character sketches.
 Whatever it is you want to have around, it will be organized for you within your Squibler project.
 You can add tags to your notes for better organization and management.

 Creating an amazing outline for your novel with Squibler is one of the best features that you will love.
 Whether you like to keep things minimal or go full detail, you can do it with Squibler.
 Organizing outline files in your project is fairly easy.
 They will be kept out of the way but will be easily accessible when needed.

 Once the research and outlining are done, it’s time to write.
 This is where Squibler really shines.

 It allows you to divide your chapters into different documents while keeping them together in your project.
 This allows you to move around and make changes as per need without ruining the sequence.
 There is no pressure to keep things in chronological order because you can just drag and drop to rearrange later.
 No scrolling, copying, or pasting is ever needed.

 You can also create separate documents for scenes.
 Scenes can be moved between chapters or they can be written but kept out of place for a while until you decide a suitable place for them.

 Squibler’s entire design is centered on the idea of efficiency.
-The goal is to help you write your novel in 30 days.
+The goal is to help you write you fast.

 I am sure you know how hard it is to write your first draft as a writer.
 It can sometimes take months or even years to get through it.